 “I want to do that.”

-Over the years, the more I bellydanced, the more I came to recognize the incredible holistic healing benefits I was receiving through this movement art form.
+Over the years, the more I bellydanced, the more I came to recognize the incredible holistic benefits I was receiving through this movement art form.
 Consistent practice of the articulated body isolations delivered a sense of groundedness and strength in my body.
 Sinuous undulations became a flexibility-building focused meditation, a vacation from the modern ultra-fast-paced-mind and parenting.